gplv2/grb2osm/README.md

 * Gbg23096B500.WOR

 Josm needs some of them to determine the coordinate system used.
 Just the shape file alone will not work.
-Open up the .shp file in OSM, you should not see any warnings when all files are in place.
+Open up the .shp file in JOSM, you should not see any import warnings when all files are in place.

 And of course, the database files containing the addresses: